-Martina Grossi says New Zealand is all about recycling – people can even get fines if they don't recycle properly.
-She also says to try picking for mussels.
-Most beaches you'll see signs with details on what you can and can’t do, but be sure to check the New Zealand Food Safety site to find out about current biotoxin warnings.
+New Zealand is all about recycling – people can even get fines if they don't recycle properly.
+If you want to try picking for New Zealand's famous green-lipped mussels, be aware that there are limits on how many you can harvest.
+Most beaches you'll see signs with details on what you can and can’t do, but be sure to check the New Zealand Fishing and Aquaculture site to find out about current biotoxin warnings.

 Check out the Department of Conservation's website before you go – it's got plenty of practical information to help you find an adventure right near you.
 The site lists hundreds of options, and there are plenty of locally-owned campgrounds with tent sides or camper van hook-ups.
 Don't miss out on sleeping under the stars!

 The locals will be glad you learned some of their history and culture before visiting.
 Plus, who doesn't love showing off their new lanugage skills?

 Aotearoa: Land of the Long White Cloud, New Zealand

 Marae: Maori religious and meeting place

 Pakeha: New Zealander of non-Māori descent, usually European

 Exploring mountains, forest, and coast, these bike trails offer something for all levels and feature the very best of New Zealand’s natural beauty.